faithselby/habermasagent/README.md

 # habermasagent

-for the solana ai christmas hackathon
+for the solana ai christmas hackathon 🎄🦌

-using the new modernbert model

-trained on habermas texts
+AI_Philospher_Agent

 ✔️trained on modernbert
 ✔️embeddings in vector store